SLAMWang/FD-SLAM/README.md

 It is based on hdl_graph_slam and the steps to run our system are same with hdl-graph-slam.

+## hdl_graph_slam

+[hdl_graph_slam](https://github.com/koide3/hdl_graph_slam) is an open source ROS package for real-time 6DOF SLAM using a 3D LIDAR.
+It is based on 3D Graph SLAM with NDT scan matching-based odometry estimation and loop detection.
+It also supports several graph constraints, such as GPS, IMU acceleration (gravity vector), IMU orientation (magnetic sensor), and floor plane (detected in a point cloud).
+We have tested this package with Velodyne (HDL32e, VLP16) and RoboSense (16 channels) sensors in indoor and outdoor environments.

 ##The names and functions do not change compared with hdl-graph-slam.

 We use a novel feature-based Lidar odometry for fast scan-matching, and use a modified GICP for keyframe matching.
 The backend in hdl-graph-slam is reused.
 We have tested this package with Velodyne (HDL32e, HDL64,VLP16) and Ouster64 sensors in indoor and outdoor environments.
 The corresponding configure launch files are provided.